SEEDO-Media-Ltd/seo-analyzer-tools/PRIVACY.md

 - No advertising services

 ## Changes to This Policy
 We may update this privacy policy from time to time.
-Changes will be posted at https://github.com/SEEDO-Media-Ltd/seo-analyzer-tools/blob/main/PRIVACY.md
+The latest version will always be available at https://seedo.media/seo-analyzer-tools/privacy

 ## Contact
 For privacy concerns or questions: contact@seedo.media